axone-protocol/docs/docs/technical-documentation/governance/governance-extent.md

 # Governance Extent

-The extent of Governance vary depending on the level of the hierarchy where one is situated.
+The extent of Governance varies depending on the level of the hierarchy where one is situated.

 ## Protocol Governance